filipvanlaenen/flemish_polls/backlog.md

 1. Produce the index page
 1. Produce a poll page
-1. Produce a results graph per poll
+1. Produce a voting intentions graph per poll
 1. Produce a seats graph per poll
+1. Mark the median in the graph with the voting intentions with two outward ticks or a line
+1. Mark the median in the graph with the seat projections with two outward ticks or a line
 1. Add a coalitions results table to the poll page
 1. Add a coalitions seats table to the poll page
 1. Produce a coalitions results graph per poll